Bunaken - North Sulawesi

 Currents depend strongly on the wind direction, but are usually mild.

-the shallow you can find a variety of Nudibranchs and lots of Anemones.
+A lot of Butterflyfishes, Angelfishes and Parrotfishes hang around here.
+In the shallow you can find a variety of Nudibranchs and lots of Anemones.
 Turtles and sea Snakes might pass you by.